JFsanchezherrero/CodeTheFly_UAB/README.md

 ```
 Each job submitted will be assigned a job ID after submission.
 This job ID (or ClusterID) will help you to check the status using condor_q.

+This job ID (or ClusterID) will help you to check the status using condor_q.
+Using the jobID you can also remove the jobID by using condor_rm.
+Once the job is finished, you can see the output generated in the log/ folder.
+You should look for files in the log folder named with termination as log, err and output containing submission log details, error or output generated.

+Files would be something like this:
+- jobID-XYZ_SRAid_ABC_scriptID_EXE.log
+- jobID-XYZ_SRAid_ABC_scriptID_EXE.err
+- jobID-XYZ_SRAid_ABC_scriptID_EXE.out

+Where:
+- XYZ is the jobID generated in the submission
+- ABC is the unique identifier provided via append argument
+- EXE is the executable.

 ####  Select a random SRA id

 The first step of the analysis is to select a random SRA id entry.
 Here, we are going to call the [`SRA_selector.py`](./SRA_selector.py) script with a bunch of selected SRAids (available in [`SRAids.txt`](./SRAids.txt)).